Two words we might hear from an educated preacher which we probably don’t understand are exegesis and hermeneutics.

 Now I’m 55 my exegesis of any page in my Bible is that it’s simply a blurry piece of paper that’s got lots of random ink marks on it.
 But when I use the hermeneutics of a pair of reading glasses my exegesis changes completely, and the page has now become an incredible piece of text!!
 That’s how I remember what those words mean.

-In this section I want to introduce what’s most likely a new hermeneutic to you, a different set of lenses to read the Bible with, a set that clears up the blurry parts, or any confusion we often have.
+In this section I want to introduce what’s most likely a new hermeneutic to you, a different set of lenses to read the Bible with, a set that genuinely cleared up the blurry parts for me, and much of the confusion we all often have.
 It’s a hermeneutic they don’t teach us nowadays, even though Paul endorsed it, and you’ll see later why I believe it’s not taught today.
 May I gently now ask you, the reader, to simply listen to what follows without responding to that urge to correct me that I know will well up inside you!

 You can rest knowing that I know the scriptures you know, and I’ve still got my old pair of what are today’s standard hermeneutical lenses, and after 20 years listening to preachers in church I know Bible interpretation through these lenses pretty well now without others keeping on telling me!
 I grew up being taught all about raptures, tribulations, antichrists and beasts!